legop3/scroffer/README.md

 ## Requirements
 - Nodejs and NPM
 - git
-- A network that allows UDP broadcasts
+- A network that allows UDP broadcasts (most do)
 - Multiple computers on this network
 - Windows or Linux with KDE plasma or Gnome on Wayland